BasileDM/Physics-engine-simulation-game/README.md

 - Scroll wheel to spawn balls
 - Click and drag to make an anti-gravity zone (only the last one that's drawn works for now)
-- Hover over balls to give them a push upwards
+- Hover over balls to give them an upwards push
 - Get info about particles with F12 console

 Play live here : https://basiledm.github.io/Physics-engine-simulation-game/